Lucero (entertainer): 1990s – from Rancheras to Piel de Ángel

 In 1997, Lucero married the singer Manuel Mijares.
 They had two children.
 The wedding was called "the event of the year" and it was broadcast through Televisa to Latin America.
 The ceremony was held in the chapel of San Ignacio de Loyola Vizcaínas High School.

 In October 1997, she was invited to sing to the Pope John Paul II during the II World Meeting of Families in the Maracana stadium in Rio de Janeiro.
-The opportunity was, in Lucero's own words, the most emotional experience of her spiritual life and professional.
+The opportunity was, in Lucero's own words, the most emotional experience of her spiritual and professional life.

 In December 1997, she captivated the Mexican public and other countries to lead the Telethon in Mexico for 27 hours non-stop to raise money for care and rehabilitation centers for disabled people.
 She has led the Telethon year after year to date, being the hostess of the event.
 From 1997, Radio Móvil Dipsa used Lucero as the new image for its mobile campaign with Telcel.
 She made television spots promoting rates, coverage, cellular models and wireless internet.
 Sales increased and her contract was renewed until 2000.

 She received the Billboard Music Award for Best Ranchera Album.
 Also during this year, she collaborated in the soundtrack of Mulan, nominated for the Best Original Musical or Comedy Score Oscar, singing the song "Reflejo".
 In this production she shared credits with Cristian Castro and Christina Aguilera.
 At the end of the 1990s, the event Un Lucero En La México took place in the Plaza de Toros Mexico bringing together more than 40,000 people who chanted Lucero's hits and gathered to celebrate her 20th anniversary as a singer and actress, in a concert of nearly three hours.
 She recorded her first live album that sold more than 200,000 copies.

-During 1999, she participated in the dubbing of the Walt Disney Pictures movie Tarzan, performing the voice of Jane Porter.
+During 1999, she participated in the Latin American Spanish dub of the Walt Disney Pictures film Tarzan, performing the voice of Jane Porter.
 Also in 1999, Banamex (Mexico's largest bank) chose Lucero to be the main image of the TV spot of its 100 years of existence, for Mexico only.